bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 computed after pagination and filtering have been applied to the original table data.
 The `index` value will refer to the **displayed row number**.
 This number will align with the indexes from the optional `v-model` bound variable.*

+`<b-table>` always deep clones the items array data before pagination, sorting, filtering and display.
+Hence any changes made to the item data passed to the custom rendered slot will **not** affect the original provided items array.

 When placing inputs, buttons, selects or links within a data cell scoped slot, be sure to add a `@click.stop` handler (which can be empty) to prevent the